 How does ginger coconut chicken sound?
 Maybe a ginger-grilled salmon salad?
 Take a look at EatingWell’s ginger recipes.

-Sweet and nutty smelling, nutmeg is also grown in tropical regions.
+Sweet and nutty smelling, nutmeg is also grown in tropical regions and works great as an holiday space.
 While most popular in desserts, nutmeg is also common in cheese dishes.

-If you want to enjoy the smell of the spices without cooking a meal, try one of these recipes that combine cinnamon, cloves and apple juice into a simmering pot for scents that last weeks.
+If you want to enjoy the smell of the holiday spices without cooking a meal, try one of these recipes that combine cinnamon, cloves, and apple juice into a simmering pot for scents that last weeks.

-When you are ready to spice up your next gathering, call Serendipity and let us fill you home with the smells of foods inspired by recipes from all over the world.
+When you are ready to spice up your next gathering, call Serendipity and let us fill your home with the smells of foods inspired by recipes from all over the world.